Inzhenerka/docs.getdbt.tech/website/docs/docs/deploy/webhooks.md

 ## Validate a webhook

-You can use the secret token provided by dbt Cloud to validate that webhooks received by your endpoint were actually sent by dbt Cloud.
+You can use the secret token provided by <Constant name="cloud" /> to validate that webhooks received by your endpoint were actually sent by <Constant name="cloud" />.
 Official webhooks will include the `Authorization` header that contains a SHA256 hash of the request body and uses the secret token as a key.

 An example for verifying the authenticity of the webhook in Python: